-Swiss-EU parliamentary exchange group wraps up talks in Bern
+Swiss-EU parliamentary exchange group meets in Bern - SWI swissinfo.ch

 Topics relating to wage protection, the dispute settlement mechanism, immigration and a future agreement on electricity were discussed.

-The chairman of the European delegation, Andreas Schwab (Germany), said he hoped the two parties would soon be able to adopt their mandates and begin official negotiations, according to the parliamentary press release.
+The chairman of the European delegation, Andreas Schwab from Germany, said he hoped the two parties would soon be able to adopt their mandates and begin official negotiations, according to the parliamentary press release.

 The stated objective of both sides is to be able to start negotiations in the spring.